Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 In this section, we describe the details of real-space construction for crystalline TSC in 2D interacting fermionic systems by analyzing several typical examples.
 It is well known that all 17 wallpaper groups can be divided into five different crystallographic systems: \begin{description} \item[Square lattice]with rotational symmetry of order 4, including $p4$, $p4m$, $p4g$. \item[Parallelogrammatic lattice]with only rotational symmetry of order 2, and no other symmetry than translational, including $p1$, $p2$. \item[Rhombic lattice]with reflection combined with glide reflection, including $cm$, $cmm$ \item[Rectangle lattice]with reflection or glide reflection, but not both, including $pm$, $pg$, $pmm$, $pmg$, $pgg$. \item[Hexagonal lattice]with rotational symmetry of order 3 or 6, including $p3$, $p3m1$, $p31m$, $p6$, $p6m$. \end{description} The key distinction between different crystallographic systems is 0D blocks as centers of different point group.

-In particular, we apply the general paradigm of real-space construction highlighted in Sec. \ref{general} to investigate five representative cases that all of them belong to different crystallographic systems: \begin{enumerate} \item square lattice: $p4m$; \item parallelogrammatic lattice: $p2$. \item rhombic lattice: $cmm$; \item rectangle lattice: $pgg$; \item hexagonal lattice: $p6m$; \end{enumerate} And all other cases are assigned in Supplementary Materials \cite{supplementary}.
+In particular, we apply the general paradigm of real-space construction highlighted in Sec. \ref{general} to investigate five representative cases that belong to different crystallographic systems: \begin{enumerate} \item square lattice: $p4m$; \item parallelogrammatic lattice: $p2$. \item rhombic lattice: $cmm$; \item rectangle lattice: $pgg$; \item hexagonal lattice: $p6m$; \end{enumerate} All other cases are assigned in Supplementary Materials \cite{supplementary}.
 The classification results are summarized in Table \ref{spinless} and \ref{spin-1/2}, for spinless and spin-1/2 fermions, respectively.
-Furthermore, there is an intrinsic interacting fermionic crystalline TSC obtained by real-space construction that cannot be realized by free fermionic systems or interacting bosonic systems: a 2D spinless system with $p4m$ wallpaper group symmetry.
+Furthermore, for a 2D spinless system with $p4m$ wallpaper group symmetry, there is an intrinsic interacting fermionic crystalline TSC that cannot be realized in free fermion systems or interacting bosonic systems.